 The situation is exacerbated for self-employed Americans working in the UK, as a tax treaty between the two countries means US citizens must manually opt-out of Social Security or end up paying into both countries’ welfare systems.
-An American working as a freelancer in London who failed to file taxes could – if H.R.22 is passed – have their passport revoked once their total earnings UK topped around £220,000 (remember – the IRS would still know about their earnings by way of their bank complying with FATCA reporting duties).
+An American working as a freelancer in London who failed to file taxes could – thanks to the FAST Act – have their passport revoked once their total earnings UK topped around £220,000 (remember – the IRS would still know about their earnings by way of their bank complying with FATCA reporting duties).

 To escape the treadmill of disastrous tax compliance costs Americans abroad are left with a simple choice: pay up, or tear up their passport.
 Hopping off the treadmill isn’t that easy though; Americans aren’t allowed to renounce their citizenship unless their taxes are up to date.